 Prince Harry on his family's reaction to his relationship with Meghan Markle

-Prince Harry writes in his new book, "Spare," that when he introduced Meghan Markle to his family in 2016, his father initially took a liking to her.
+In his new book, "Spare," Prince Harry writes that when he introduced Meghan Markle to his family in 2016, his father initially took a liking to her.
 But his brother, Prince William, was skeptical.

 Others in the family, Harry told Anderson Cooper on 60 Minutes, were also uneasy.